 When the adventure ends, it’s time to reap your rewards.
 Your Dungeon Master will tell you what information you’ll need to put down on your log sheet as a record of your participation in the game.

 You may choose to keep a physical record on the log sheet provided in the AL Player & DM Pack, or use a website like Adventurer’s League Log to do so.
+You can also keep a record using your favorite note taking apps, or even Google Sheets.

 Your logs help track your character’s progress, advancement, and rewards from playing various adventures, and are required if you wish to play your character at higher levels.